Suspected Object Matters: Rethinking Model's Prediction for One-stage Visual Grounding: Related Work

 \subsection{Two-stage Visual Grounding.}

 Enjoying the benefits of several off-the-shelf two-stage object detectors~\cite{ren2015faster,DBLP:conf/iccv/HeGDG17}, candidate instances in the image are well-extracted, and therefore existing two-stage visual grounding approaches~\cite{DBLP:conf/cvpr/HuXRFSD16,DBLP:conf/eccv/YuPYBB16,DBLP:conf/cvpr/00150CSGH19,DBLP:conf/iccv/LiuZZW19,DBLP:conf/iccv/YangLY19,yang2020graph-structured,DBLP:conf/aaai/LiuWZH20} mainly make efforts on devising effective matching mechanism between each candidate and referring expression.
 In the early years, Hu \textit{et al.}~\cite{DBLP:conf/cvpr/HuXRFSD16} synthesized global context, local descriptor as well as spatial configuration for candidates when scoring with text queries, while Yu \textit{et al.}~\cite{DBLP:conf/eccv/YuPYBB16} measures visual differences between multiple candidates.
-Furthermore, inspired by the success of graph neural networks~\cite{DBLP:conf/iclr/KipfW17,DBLP:journals/corr/abs-1710-10903}, various works exploit attributes and relationships of objects~\cite{DBLP:conf/cvpr/00150CSGH19}, cross-modal interactions~\cite{DBLP:conf/aaai/LiuWZH20}, reasoning techniques~\cite{DBLP:conf/iccv/YangLY19}, etc. based on a graph-structured framework.
+Furthermore, inspired by the success of graph neural networks~\cite{DBLP:conf/iclr/KipfW17,DBLP:journals/corr/abs-1710-10903}, various works exploit attributes and relationships of objects~\cite{DBLP:conf/cvpr/00150CSGH19}, cross-modal interactions~\cite{DBLP:conf/aaai/LiuWZH20}, reasoning techniques~\cite{DBLP:conf/iccv/YangLY19,jiao2022more,li-etal-2023-multi-modal,li-etal-2023-neural}, etc. based on a graph-structured framework.
 However, the above modeling over-simplifies the composite nature of language into a holistic sentence embedding or a rough subject-predicate object triplet.
 To this end, Liu~\cite{DBLP:conf/iccv/LiuZZW19} \textit{et al.} designs a neural modular tree network to ground each language composite into an image along the dependency parser tree of the sentence.
 Similarly, Yang \textit{et al.}~\cite{yang2020graph-structured} parse the sentence into a language scene graph and conduct structured reasoning.
+Recently, reasoning through interaction with large language models~\cite{li2023lmeye} has become a trend in this field.